WAIHEKE ISLAND

 According to Stonyridge’s website, it’s referred to as “One of the Top Ten Must Visit Wineries in the World”.
 After extensive climatic research, Stonyridge was discovered as the ideal north facing site to ripen and produce world class Bordeaux style red wine.

-We hanged out at their outside tables to taste their top red wines.
-The scenery was beautiful and the wine great … I am no wine connoisseur, but I truly believe our South African red wines are equally as good … of course I would – I am South African after all 😁.
+We visited their outdoor tables to taste their top red wines.
+The scenery was beautiful and the wine great … I’m no wine expert, but I truly believe our South African red wines are just as good (of course I will – I’m South African after all).

 Time to taste the highly ranked red wines of Stonyridge

-A wine tasting trip on the second largest island (after Great Barrier Island) in the Hauraki Gulf of New Zealand … a great way to end our visit to New Zealand.
+A wine tasting trip on the second largest island (after the Great Barrier Island) in the Hauraki Gulf of New Zealand … it was a great way to end our visit to New Zealand.

 Cheers to the red wines of Stonyridge